Jakobovski/AP-Fly/README.md

 # AP-Fly
 *(pronounced: API with 'fly' at the end)*

-AP-Fly is an AngularJS service that simplifies modeling and communicating with RESTful APIs and resources.
+AP-Fly is an AngularJS service that greatly simplifies handling RESTful resources.
+AP-Fly give you wings.

 ## Installation